Kardashian family: Reception

 The family and media give Kim the credit for helping them start their careers.
 The family has been criticized as being famous for being famous.
 Ben Hecht, writing in 1954, pointed out that "People in our day become famous who are no more than advertisements, and they advertise not genius but existence.
 They are famous for stopping at hotels, for holding hands in public, for speaking to each other, for having babies, for getting invited to parties ...
 We are less interested in their talents than in their publicized routines."
 In late May 2020, Forbes released an investigation into Kylie's finances, alleging she misrepresented her billionaire status.
 Writers Chase Peterson-Withorn and Madeline Berg stated, "... white lies, omissions and outright fabrications are to be expected from the family that perfected—then monetized—the concept of 'famous for being famous.'"
-Even with the family's mainstay show Keeping up with the Kardashians, some have said the family has "no real skills beyond 'being famous for being famous.'"
 Vogue stated the Kardashians have "... proved that although they were 'famous for being famous' in the 2000s, in the 2010s they became a cultural force to be reckoned with."
-They were given keys to Beverly Hills on September 2, 2010, intentionally arranged to match the area's ZIP Code of 90210.
+They were given keys to Beverly Hills on September 2, 2010, the date (written as 9/02/10) intentionally selected to match the area's ZIP Code of 90210.
 The family are often criticized for blackfishing and cultural appropriation of African-American culture.